LoginShield/wordpress-plugin/README.txt

 After the plugin is set up, individual users can enable or disable LoginShield in their 'Profile' settings.

 == Frequently Asked Questions ==

+= What is a monthly active user? =
+A monthly active user (mau) is a WordPress user who has LoginShield enabled and logs in at least one time during the calendar month.
+For example, if you have 5000 registered users, and 500 of them enabled LoginShield, but only 50 of them log in at least once during the month, then you will be billed for 50 monthly active users for that month.
+With a base fee of $10.00 and a rate of $0.05/mau, the bill for that month would be $12.50.

 = What happens when the free trial expires? =